MyPass Ski Rates

 Once the one-minute tolerance period has passed, the system will automatically apply the next tariff.

-This happen when switching from one turnstile/plant in a given ski resort to another within the same SkiArea.
+It occurs when switching from one turnstile/facility in a given ski area to another within the same SkiArea.

 If a skier starts at a turnstile in Madonna di Campiglio and, during the day, switches to a facility in Folgarida-Marilleva, the day’s skiing will be considered within the entire SkiArea; therefore, the Campiglio SkiArea daily rate will be charged.
 This is because both the Campiglio SkiArea and the Bormio SkiArea do not have hourly rates.